Easynet: History

 In July 2003 Marconi sold 32% of its stake in Easynet for £40.5 million and in September 2003 it sold its remaining 40% stake for £56.7 million, in an effort to pay off debt and increase the liquidity in Easynet shares.

 On 16 March 2004 Easynet acquired Novaxess Beheer B.V., a Dutch broadband company that had at the time unbundled 84 exchanges across the Netherlands and supplied 4,500 business customers.
 The deal was worth £26.2 million and was partly financed by a vendor placing of 6.35 million new shares in Easynet at a minimum price of 130 pence per share.

+On 31 December 2005 the Office of Fair Trading regulator cleared the acquisition of Easynet by British Sky Broadcasting despite concerns raised by rivals.
 Easynet was purchased and owned by British Sky Broadcasting, from 2006 to 2010.
 Under Sky, much of the original innovation was lost, but the brand continued.
 In 2010 BSkyB sold the Easynet brands and customer base to Lloyds Development Capital (LDC), the private equity arm of Lloyds Banking Group.

 In 2013 LDC sold its stake in Easynet to MDNX, backed by private equity firm Equistone Partners Europe who took a majority stake in the newly formed group.
 This new group would continue to trade under the Easynet brand.

 In October 2015 the Easynet Group of companies was acquired by Interoute for £402 million.

 Dynablock

-Dynablock is a name which was used by Easynet from 2001 to 2003 for their Dialup Users List DNSBL of Internet addresses that appeared to be assigned dynamically, i.e. to dialup and residential broadband users.

-Updates of Dynablock stopped December 2003 but it became the basis for NJABL and SORBS own dynamic IP lists.
+Dynablock, originally developed by Ben Grimm at Wirehub!
+Internet, acquired by Easynet in 2002, is a name which was used by Easynet from 2001 to 2003 for their Dialup Users List DNSBL of Internet addresses that appeared to be assigned dynamically, i.e. to dialup and residential broadband users.
+Updates of Dynablock stopped in December 2003 but it became the basis for NJABL and SORBS own dynamic IP lists.
 The dynamic list parts of NJABL and SORBS have been developed independently since then, with NJABL using the 'dynablock' name for their list.

-In early 2007, NJABL passed their data along to The Spamhaus Project, for using in their PBL service.
+In early 2007, NJABL passed their data to The Spamhaus Project, for using in their PBL service.

-Banned Advertising Campaign
+Banned advertising campaign

 In 2002, a campaign created by HHCL for Easynet's broadband services showed both male and female bosses punching their employees for wasting company money, and employees punching their bosses for slow internet speeds.
-One of the advertisements which appeared in the London Evening Standard, showed a man being punched in the face by his male boss, with the slogan: "When your MD finds out you're spending up to 85% too much on your internet connection".
+One of the advertisements which appeared in the London Evening Standard showed a man being punched in the face by his male boss, with the slogan: "When your MD finds out you're spending up to 85% too much on your internet connection".
 A second advertisement showed an image of a woman punching a man in the face with the slogan: "When your employees discover that their internet connection could be 140 times faster".
-The Advertising Standards Authority banned these adverts ruling that they could cause serious or widespread offence, and that they condoned violence and anti-social behavior.
+The Advertising Standards Authority banned these adverts. ruling that they could cause serious or widespread offence and that they condoned violence and anti-social behaviour.